 The Standard mesher operation type uses a finite volume mesher.
 This tool generates a three-dimensional unstructured mesh using tetrahedral or hexahedral elements.

-The sizing defines how coarse or fine the discretization of the input geometry will be.
+The Sizing defines how coarse or fine the discretization of the input geometry will be.
 The sizing control can be set to automatic, where local properties are adjusted automatically based on geometrical estimations.
-Manual sizing can also be applied where a maximum edge length can be defined.
+Manual sizing can also be applied where a minimum and a maximum edge length can be defined.

 For mesh independence or convergence studies the sizing can be refined.

 Manual sizing gives you the freedom to define the maximum edge length and the minimum edge length of the cells.
 The intermediate cell size is adjusted accordingly.

 For Structural simulations (solid mechanics) the mechanical and thermal order of the mesh, i.e., first or second order, can be defined under the Element technology item in the simulation tree.

 This feature, when enabled, builds layered mesh cells next to only those surfaces of the CAD model which are assigned a wall boundary condition.
 The settings and their functions are the same as described for inflate boundary layer feature below.

 This feature, when enabled, builds the mesh taking into account the information entered as a part of the simulation setup.
 This important information ranges from the material properties, boundary conditions, additional source terms (e.g., momentum and power sources), etc. Essentially, the physics involved in the fluid simulation is given priority while sizing the mesh elements.